 In 2008, the first official international conference combining Black studies and digital humanities was held at the University of Maryland: “Digital Diasporas: Digital Humanities and African American/African Diaspora Studies”.
 The conference’s stated aim was to provide a forum to critically discuss the “increasing centrality of digitization to the archiving of materials, as well as the growth of digital technology in the teaching, scholarship and artistic production in the field of African American/African Diaspora Studies”.
 Throughout the past 18 years, these large-scale efforts and an increased interest in Black culture in popular culture has led to a rapid expansion of Black digital humanities projects and interests.
 After the murder of Trayvon Martin in 2012, digital humanists scrambled to analyse social media trends and reactions and use digital methods for advocacy.
 For the nationwide march #RiseUpOctober in October 2015, a mass protest against police terror and police against Black individuals and families, digital humanists leveraged the new hashtag activism to monitor keywords and trends in the Twitter posts made surrounding the event.
 In 2018, the Intentionally Digital, Intentionally Black conference, hosted by the University of Maryland’s AADHum Initiative (Synergies among African American History and Culture and Digital Humanities), brought together scholars to talk about topics centring Black studies within the digital humanities, in opposition to the tendency of the digital humanities to marginalise or silo BIPOC topics within different fields and disciplines like literature, art, and history.

 So what is Black digital humanities?
-Well, just as our guide on digital humanities says, the definition is nebulous and changes depending on who you ask.
+Well, just as our guide on digital humanities says, the definition is flexible and changes depending on who you ask.
 But the difference in the Black digital humanities is that political, social, and financial inequity, racial justice, social activism, the recovery and preservation of lost narratives, and the push against marginalisation are all core parts of how Black digital humanities is practiced and discussed.
 Black DH centres Black digital humanists and scholars (like Kiran, who’s writing this!) and gives them space to be seen and heard.
 And Black DH pushes back against the idea that digital humanities should reinforce the same biases, archival gaps, and marginalisation of BIPOC voices that “the humanities” typically engages in.
 Want to see some examples?
 Explore the Black DH Project List below!

 Black DH Project List